MWSchmid/MethAn/README.md

 A separate documentation for the preprocessing scripts can be found [here](README_MethAnPre.md).

-## MethAnMap
+## MethAnMap/MethAnDirectMap

-MethAnMap annotates cytosine positions to the annotation.
-A binary built on Kubuntu 16.04 is in the repository or can be downloaded [here](MethAnMap/MethAnMap?raw=true).
+MethAnMap/MethAnDirectMap annotates cytosine positions to the annotation.
+Binaries built on Kubuntu 16.04 are available ([MethAnMap](MethAnMap/MethAnMap?raw=true), [MethAnDirectMap](MethAnDirectMap/MethAnDirectMap?raw=true)).
 Below some examples.

 Required input:
 * A table with nucleotide positions with the follwing first five columns (no header):